Posted on October 8, 2018 and last updated on February 06, 2025

 As you continue your hike up the road, you’ll first dip down before climbing steadily for about 1 mile.
 Once you reach the line of turbines, the ridge flattens out a bit, and the walking is easier until the final turbine.
 It’s dramatic to walk under these huge structures as their shadows sweep past you.
 Beyond the final turbine, you’ll see a sign for the 0.5-mile footpath to the mountain summit.
 While the first half of this path is fairly easy, the second push to the top is very steep!
 Well worth it, though, for gorgeous views from the summit.

 Directions: The trail head is on the west side of Rt.
-156, approximately 9 miles from Wilton, and 5.3 miles from the junction of Routes 142 and 156 in Weld.
+156, approximately 9 miles from Wilton, and 5.3 miles from the junction of Routes 142 and 156.
 Parking is on the road’s side, along its wide shoulder.
 You can also summit Saddleback Wind by walking up the wind farm access road.
 Note: The wind farm access road is closed during the winter.
 The address is 9 Highland Drive, Carthage.
 From Route 2, turn onto Winter Hill Road and go about 0.8 miles.
 When the road splits, stay right and drive up the short hill to the wind farm headquarters.
 Park behind the main building.
 The hike begins on the access road, which branches off the driveway, behind a locked gate.

 Let me know if you have any trail updates or corrections!